-For now: Nurse, nurse, nurse (added perk: cuddle, cuddle, cuddle).
+For now: nurse, nurse, nurse (added perk: cuddle, cuddle, cuddle).

+You've done a great job taking care of yourself during your pregnancy.
 But just because the baby is now earth side doesn't mean your body's hard work is done—you are still growing a person with your breast milk!

-Moms who exclusively breastfeed burn an extra 500 calories a day on average, which is equivalent to walking five miles a day!
+Moms who exclusively breastfeed burn an extra 500 calories a day on average, which is equivalent to walking five miles a day.

 It's vital to continue to treat your body like the amazing life-giving wonder that it is.
 Eat well (with lots of healthy snacks), stay hydrated, rest and be gentle to yourself.

+We said it, but it's worth repeating: Breastfeeding can be a little tricky in the beginning.
 It's like two people learning how to dance when neither person has ever danced before.
-But with practice (and support), you’ll get it, especially if you believe in it strongly.
+But with practice (and support), most of the challenges can be overcome.